-Kostas was the Program Leader of the MSc Innovation Management and Entrepreneurship at Nottingham Business School, Nottingham Trent University between 2016 and 2019.
-He designed and developed the course, coordinating the teaching efforts of a group of eight senior lecturers, two professors, at least six external guest lecturers and engaging external organisations (e.g. BIoCIty, European Innovation Academy, Toulouse Business School).
-He is Principal Lecturer and Module Leader Innovation Management, with exceptional student reviews.
+Kostas was the Program Leader of the MSc Entrepreneurship and MSc Innovation Management and Entrepreneurship at Nottingham Business School, between 2016 and 2020.
+He designed and developed the course, coordinating the teaching efforts of a group of eight senior lecturers, two professors, six external guest lecturers and engaging external organisations (e.g. BIoCIty, European Innovation Academy, Toulouse Business School).

 In parallel, Kostas established a Business and Technology Consultancy (2004-2009).
 The consulting operation focused on supporting clients in business and internationalisation strategy, from planning the new business venture to driving operational change programmes (Lean Management), IT automation, and new product/service development initiatives.
 Coached organisations through the complexities of business start-ups, financing, and growth.

 Kostas’s research focuses on analysing the complex world of Innovation at different levels: enterprises, regional, national and intra-national.
 In order to unveil the complexity of these systems, Kostas uses a Systems Thinking approach that illustrates the plurality of inter-relations among different actors.
 Furthermore, this approach unveils “hidden” relations.
 The latter are often taking place as consequence of unintentional results and influences of well-intended actions or are masked because of time-lags.

 His research has explored cases from a wide range of sectors, such us the automotive, food, industrial electronics, biotechnology and currently the energy sector, published in Journals such as: Regional Studies, Technovation and Omega: The International Journal of Management Science.
 Under the latest stream of research Kostas’ work explores the transition towards a sustainable energy and mobility future that is led by local actions and practices.